Imagen dinámica

 Example of aspect-to-aspect transition by Bill Watterson

-The aspect-to-aspect transition is like a brush that allows us to create a complete image of a place, an idea, or a mood through its different facets.
+The aspect-to-aspect transition is like a brush that allows us to create a complete picture of a place, an idea, or a mood through its different facets.
 This transition focuses less on advancing time and more on building an atmosphere or exploring a concept from multiple angles.

 Let’s imagine we want to convey the essence of a bustling coastal city: